skellis46/finger-pointing-moon/case-for-support.md

 >- whether the plans to increase impact are appropriate and justified, given the nature of the proposed research
 >- whether sufficient attention has been given to who the beneficiaries of the research might be and appropriate ways to engage with them throughout the project.

->You should address two main questions: who might benefit from the research and how might they benefit?
-How will they be identified (including during the research)?
+Who might benefit from the research and how might they benefit? (how identified?)

+- beneficiaries will be artists and audiences (wider public) of partners
+- identified through close collaboration with project partners

+The End Users (The person who ends up experiencing your product or service): academic: artist-scholars; non-academic: artists, arts audiences, wider public.

+The Beneficiary: The person whose life improves because of your product or service.

+In "unforgettable" what would I call the contributing people?
+The Donors?
+The participants?
+The contributors?

+please provide examples of how the proposed research will be managed to engage any users and beneficiaries that have been identified, or to identify potential users and beneficiaries as the research progresses, and to increase the likelihood of achieving impacts.

+Development plan --

 ### Outputs